library(tidyverse) # to manipule data and make plot

 In the following code, we define a slope (line_slope) to draw a line passing through the origin.
 We then compute the orthogonal projection of the points on the resulting line.

-Play with the line_slope to see how this projection works
+Play with the line_slope to see how this projection works, but first you will have to compute the projection

 line_slope <- 2 # to change